input-output-hk/essential-cardano-content/content/development-update/weekly-development-report-as-of-2024-08-30.md

 Additionally, they discovered and fixed a minor bug related to DRep expiration initialization, although it won't impact Chang.

-The **Site Reliability Engineering (SRE)** team continued enhancing Cardano environments and conducting general maintenance.
+The **site reliability engineering (SRE)** team continued enhancing Cardano environments and conducting general maintenance.
 Key updates include:

 *   The pre-production network has been successfully upgraded to the Conway era